Renters' Rights Bill: changes for private tenants

 Your landlord will not be able to give you a section 21 notice when the law changes.
 This means 'no fault' evictions will end.

 Instead, private landlords will need a reason to evict you.
-For example:
+For example, if:

 your landlord is selling the property

-Most private renters will have an assured tenancy with stronger rights instead of an assured shorthold tenancy.
+Most private renters will have an assured tenancy.
+This will give you stronger rights than an assured shorthold tenancy (AST).

 New 1 month limit on rent in advance